znikolaou/RePlaChem/README.md

  2. Individual reaction rate data in a binary Fortran format obtained by solving a canonical problem-please use the provided *pcmo.f90* module under *./utils/* in your main program to write the reaction rate data in the necessary format.

  3. A control file for the reduction as in the *./examples/* directory.
+In the control file the user sets the name of the chemical mechanism  to use, the number of reaction-rate data sets to use, the indices of the target species (in the list of the detailed chemistry), and for each target species the acceptance threshold.

 Installation:
 -------------